[Updated for 2023] For the latest and newest deals, bookmark this page!

 Coronavirus or not, be it celebrating birthdays, commemorating an anniversary, or bringing your kids out, life goes on.
 The Yahoo Shopping team has tirelessly compiled a list of places to see, things to do, gifts to buy, and food to try so that you can save time and energy for things that matter.
 If you are looking for dating ideas, workshops, family and kid-friendly activities, you've come to the right place.
 Looking for relaxing spas and staycays?
 Scroll all the way to the end for irresistible beauty and hotel promotions!

 Tune up the fun factor by trying something new and different every now and then.
 With this outing and eating guide, you’ll never run out of fun things to do, new places to explore, and amazing food to try without stepping out of Singapore!
+Plus, don't miss out on the latest wellness workshops and spas, all at discounted rates (scroll down for new listings!)

 New attractive deals are added regularly, bookmark this page now!